 It can be difficult to convince the mortgage lender to accept this type of offer.
 After all, banks are not in the business of losing money.
 Typically, banks will only approve short sales when the homeowner has fallen so far behind that the bank will have to institute foreclosure proceedings.
 If it is clear that the bank or mortgage lender will never be able to recover the full value of the mortgage from the homeowner, the bank will often agree to take at least some money from a short sale rather than risk a very low sale price at a foreclosure auction.

 Negotiating a short sale is complicated process that requires the help of many experienced professionals, including an experienced debtor defense lawyer like those at Fitzgerald Campbell.
-In order to arrange a short sale, a homeowner must:

 - Contact the mortgage lender and request a short sale package,